 When you break it down, there are four key steps for selling cancer insurance that successful agents follow.
 Ready to learn what they are?

-What if you didn’t have to worry about any of those issues and could just spend your time and energy getting well?
-Why not offer your clients a “peace of mind” policy?
-A perfect way to protect your clients is by offering them cancer insurance.
+What if you and your clients didn’t have to worry about any of those issues and could just spend your time and energy getting well?
+It’s possible with a “peace of mind” policy, aka a cancer policy.
+We cover how to get started selling cancer insurance below!

 1. Identify Ideal Clients for Cancer Insurance

 Cancer insurance doesn’t make sense for everyone.
 No insurance product does.
 Some people may be better off in a critical illness plan.
 Some may not need the extra protection at all.
 But who is an ideal client for it?

 The younger you are when you purchase cancer insurance, the less expensive it will likely be!

 Unlike some other types of insurance products, cancer insurance products are beneficial for people of any age!
 It may be easy to think that people who buy cancer policies should be older, since cancer usually develops in older people, but keep this in mind: The younger you are when you purchase cancer insurance, the less expensive it will likely be!
 So, don’t forget to pitch these products to millennials and Generation Z, along with Generation X and Baby Boomers.

 Who is an ideal client for cancer insurance?